FIBAA is recognised as a quality assurance agency not only in Germany, but also in Austria, the Netherlands and Switzerland

 The Federal Ministry of Education, Science and Research in Vienna included FIBAA in the 'Decree on Quality Assurance Agencies' in 2013.
 This means that we are entitled in accordance with the Austrian Higher Education Institution Quality Assurance Act (HS-QSG) to carry out audits at public universities and Higher Education Institutions in Austria.

 On 24 September 2021, the Swiss Accreditation Council recognised FIBAA at national level for a further five years.
 This means that FIBAA may continue to carry out the process of Institutional Procedures according to the Federal Act on Funding and Coordination of the Swiss Higher Education Sector.
 Mandated by the Accreditation Council FIBAA leads Institutional Procedures.
 However, the final decision-making body of Institutional Accreditations is the Swiss Accreditation Council.

 (For further information: http://akkreditierungsrat.ch)

 In June 2014, the Ministry of Education and Science of Kazakhstan followed the recommendation of the Republican Accreditation Council and decided to include FIBAA to the National Register of Accreditation Agencies.
-In March 2017 this registration has been successfully extended for another period of five years.
+This registration was successfully renewed for the first time in March 2017 and for the second time in October 2022 for a further five years.
 This means that FIBAA's decisions on accreditation of Kazakh higher education institutions and study programmes are thus officially recognized by the Ministry.